yangwwei/yangwwei.github.io/_posts/2017-11-17-yarn-over-subscription-resource-by-opportunistic-containers.md

   - Over-subscription
 ---

-Just like airline overbooks their flights, yarn can (and should) provide the capability to overbook its resource for applications to increase the resource utilization.
+Yarn is stepping forward to improve cluster utilization.
+One interesting work is to provide the capability to oversell its resource for applications.
+In this post, I am exploring this feature and some other related ones to present a comprehensive view about how this will be done.

 <!--more-->